KEINOS/Dockerfile-of-PHP8-JIT/README.md

 The [PECL](https://pecl.php.net/) command is included.
 (Since [build-20200825](https://hub.docker.com/r/keinos/php8-jit/tags), Issue [#13](https://github.com/KEINOS/Dockerfile_of_PHP8-JIT/issues/13))

-But as an alternative, you can use `docker-php-ext-pecl install` to install PECL package from source.
+But as an alternative, you can use `docker-php-ext-pecl install` to install PECL packages from source.

 - Sample of installing [YAML Functions](https://www.php.net/manual/en/ref.yaml.php) of PECL from source.